D-Cumming/electrode-innovation-group.github.io/_projects/yses.md

     </div>
 </div>
 <div class="caption">
     The young exoplanet YSES 2b as seen in two different epochs and two different filters.
-The planet has an estimated mass of about 6 Jupiter masses: <a href="https://home.strw.leidenuniv.nl/~kenworthy/papers/Bohn_2021_AA_648_73.pdf">Bohn et al. (2021) A&A, 648, 73</a>.
+The planet has an estimated mass of about 6 Jupiter masses {% cite 2021A&A...648A..73B %}.
 </div>

 <h2>A disk around Wray 15-788</h2>

-One of the first discoveries from YSES was a circumstellar disk around the star Wray 15-788 (<A href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2019A&A...624A..87B.pdf">Bohn et al. 2019</a>), showing detailed circumstellar structure and shadowing from the inner rings onto the outer rings.
+One of the first discoveries from YSES was a circumstellar disk around the star Wray 15-788 {% cite 2019A&A...624A..87B %}, showing detailed circumstellar structure and shadowing from the inner rings onto the outer rings.
 Future observations will constrain the nature of the ring material and the geometry of inner structures closer to the star.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">